skaae/rbm_toolbox/README.md

  *  Parallel tempering for training of restricted Boltzmann machines.
 #

-# References[
+# References

 [1] Srivastava Nitish, G. Hinton, A. Krizhevsky, I. Sutskever, and R. R. Salakhutdinov, “Dropout: A Simple Way to Prevent Neural Networks from Overfitting,” J. Mach.
 Learn.
 Res., vol. 5(Jun), no. 2, p.
 1929−1958, 2014.
 [2] H. Larochelle and Y. Bengio, “Classification using discriminative restricted Boltzmann machines,” in Proceedings of the 25th international conference on Machine learning.
 ACM,, 2008.
 [3] G. Hinton, “A practical guide to training restricted Boltzmann machines,” Momentum, vol. 9, no. 1, p.
 926, 2010.
 [4] G. Hinton, N. Srivastava, A. Krizhevsky, I. Sutskever, and R. R. Salakhutdinov, “Improving neural networks by preventing co-adaptation of feature detectors,” arXiv Prepr., vol. 1207.0580, no. Hinton, Geoffrey E., et al. "Improving neural networks by preventing co-adaptation of feature detectors." arXiv preprint arXiv:1207.0580 (2012)., Jul.
 2012.
-[5] G. Hinton, “Training products of experts by minimizing contrastive divergence,” Neural Comput., 2002.
+[5] G. Hinton, “Training products of experts by minimizing contrastive divergence,” Neural Comput., vol. 14, no. 8, pp. 1771–1800, 2002.
-[6] T. Tieleman, “Training restricted Boltzmann machines using approximations to the likelihood gradient,” … 25th Int.
-Conf.
-Mach. …, 2008.
+[6] T. Tieleman, “Training restricted Boltzmann machines using approximations to the likelihood gradient,” in Proceedings of the 25th international conference on Machine learning.
+ACM, 2008.
-[7] H. Larochelle and M. Mandel, “Learning algorithms for the classification restricted boltzmann machine,” J. Mach.  …, 2012.
+[7] H. Larochelle, M. Mandel, R. Pascanu, and Y. Bengio, “Learning algorithms for the classification restricted boltzmann machine,” J. Mach.
+Learn.
+Res., vol. 13, no. 1, pp. 643–669, 2012.
-[8] R. Salakhutdinov and I. Murray, “On the quantitative analysis of deep belief networks,” …  25th Int.
-Conf. …, 2008.
+[8] R. Salakhutdinov and I. Murray, “On the quantitative analysis of deep belief networks,” in Proceedings of the 25th international conference on Machine learning.
+ACM,, 2008.
-[9] Y. Tang and I. Sutskever, “Data normalization in the learning of restricted Boltzmann machines,” 2011.
+[9] Y. Tang and I. Sutskever, “Data normalization in the learning of restricted Boltzmann machines,” Dep.
+Comput.
+Sci.
+Toronto Univ., vol. UTML-TR-11, 2011.
 [10] L. Wan, M. Zeiler, S. Zhang, Y. Le Cun, and R. Fergus, “Regularization of Neural Networks using DropConnect,” in Proceedings of The 30th International Conference on Machine Learning, 2013, pp. 1058–1066.

 Copyright (c) 2014, Søren Kaae Sønderby (skaaesonderby@gmail.com) All rights reserved.